 Unfortunately, car insurance rates won’t drop that much if you get married over the age of 30.
 If you end up combining policies then, you’ll only see about a 2 percent drop.
 The age range where married couples usually see the biggest price drop is in the 20 to 25-year-old range.

 However, other factors can impact your rates much more than your marital status – like your age (regardless of marital status), driving history, the make and model of your car, and even your credit score.
 So, if you and your partner are considering combining your car insurance for the discounts, make sure that all of those factors match up between both of your records.
+Otherwise, it may make more sense and save you both more money to keep your car insurance separate.

 Our agents are experts in working with couples to get them the best rates, no matter what.
 Contact one of our insurance specialists today to compare the best coverage and pricing that works for this next big step in your life.